ahettlin/angular-cli-workshop/README.md

 * Share data/state across the application with services
 * Fetch data from a back-end / async stuff??

+> **Note:** No prior knowledge of Angular is required.
+However, some basic knowledge of HTML/CSS/TypeScript would be helpful.

 ## Setup

 Ahead of this workshop there is a small amount of setup required to install the necessary tooling.
 Some of the version numbers mentioned below are older, but are meant to be a reference for the minimum we have tested this training upon.